awinabaab/alx-low_level_programming/0x01-variables_if_else_while/README.md

    A `C` program that prints all possible different combinations of two digits.
    - numbers must be separated by `,`, followed by a space
    - the two digits must be different, `01` and `10` are considered the same combination of the two digits `0` and `1`
-   - prints the smallest combination of two digits
+   - prints only the smallest combination of two digits
    - numbers should be printed in ascending or, with two digits
    - only `putchar` is allowed five times maximum
    - not allowed to use any variable of type `char`